gundamMC/animius/docs/commands/data.md

 * *-y, --y_path* (`str`) -- Path to a UTF-8 file containing a raw sentence output on each line

-### chatbotDataAddParseInput
+### chatbotDataAddInput

-Parse a raw sentence as input and add it to a chatbot data.
+Add input to a chatbot data.

 ```
-chatbotDataAddParseInput -n 'data name' -x 'hey how are you'
+chatbotDataAddInput -n 'data name' -x 'hey how are you'
 ```

 Keyword Arguments: